 Medicare Advantage plans offer a maximum out-of-pocket limit (MOOP) for Medicare Part A and Medicare Part B coverage.
 The statutory max MOOP is $7,550 (but can be increased by CMS) and this means that your Part A and Part B out-of-pocket expenses are capped at this level.
 A Medicare Advantage plan can change MOOP limits each year, but not exceed the maximum annual limit

 (again, $7,550, increasing from $6,700 over the past few years).

 Medigap Plan K and Plan L (where available) also provide for

 out-of-pocket limits ($5,880 and $2,940 in 2020, respectively).
 Medigap Plan K and Plan L out-of-pocket limits can also change every year, for example, in 2010, the out-of-pocket limit was $4,620 for plan K and $2,310 for Plan L.

-It is illegal for anyone to sell you a Medigap policy if they know you are enrolled in a Medicare Advantage plan unless your coverage under the Medicare Advantage plan ends before the effective date of the Medigap policy.
-If you have a Medicare Supplement, you can, in theory, join a Medicare Advantage plan, but the two plans will not work together.
+No. It is illegal for anyone to sell you a Medigap policy if they know you are enrolled in a Medicare Advantage plan unless your coverage under the Medicare Advantage plan ends before the effective date of the Medigap policy.

 [Sources include: Centers for Medicare and Medicaid Services, Choosing a Medigap Policy: A Guide to Health Insurance for People with Medicare, Publication 02110]